Sarah Lozanova

 ● High energy efficiency

 Numerous factors impact battery life, but only some are easily within the control of EV drivers.
-The level of battery degradation greatly impacts its ability to hold a charge.
-Eventually, EV drivers will want to replace batteries.
+The level of lithium-ion battery degradation greatly impacts its ability to hold a charge.
+Eventually, drivers will want to replace electric vehicle batteries.
 Although degradation is inevitable, there are steps drivers can take to slow it down a bit, extending the useful life of the battery.

 Many EV professionals recommend keeping the battery charged between 20% and 80%.
-It can put strain on the battery when it is completely discharged or fully charged, which slowly reduces its capacity over time.
-Although charging to 100% enables the vehicle to travel farther, it isn’t recommended for optimum battery life.
+It can put strain on the battery pack when it is completely discharged or fully charged, which slowly reduces its capacity over time.
+Although charging to 100% enables the vehicle to travel farther, it isn’t recommended to maximize how long EV batteries last.

-Avoid Storing The EV At 100% State Of Charge
+Avoid Storing The EV Battery At 100% Charge

-If an EV needs to sit for a long time between uses, its best for the battery to not be fully charged or discharged.
-Thus, a state of charge between 25% and 75% is ideal.
-Also, smart charging stations can end charging at a certain level, helping drivers achieve the desired level of charge.
+If an EV needs to sit for a long time between uses, it's best for the electric car battery not to be fully charged or discharged.
+Thus, a state of charge between 20% and 80% is ideal.
+Smart charging stations can end charging at a certain level, helping drivers achieve the desired level of charge.
+Also, many electric cars have settings that control the maximum battery charge to help extend electric car battery life.

 Avoid Regularly Using DC Fast Charging Stations